julio4/rblib/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
 Please see the codebase and examples for guidance on extending platforms, steps, or pipelines.

+ ## License

+The code in this project is free software under the [MIT License](/LICENSE).

+---

+Made with ☀️ by the ⚡🤖 collective.